dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/deployment.md

     ### PowerFlex

-    1. Copy the config Secret from the CSI PowerFlex namespace into the Container Storage Module for Observability namespace:
+    1. Copy the config Secret from the CSI PowerFlex namespace into the Container Storage Modules for Observability namespace:

        ```bash